Discover the steps to do a burnout in an vehicle, from understanding the mechanics to mastering the technique safely.

 Disable Traction Control

 Another important step in preparing your vehicle for a burnout is to disable the traction control system.
 Traction control is designed to limit wheel spin and ensure stability during normal driving conditions.
-However, when it comes to performing a burnout, traction control can be a hindrance.
+However, when it comes to performing a burnout, can be a hindrance.

 Most modern vehicles come equipped with a button or setting that allows you to disable traction control.
 Consult your vehicle’s manual to locate this feature and learn how to deactivate it.
 By disabling , you will have more control over the wheels and be able to achieve the desired level of wheel spin required for a successful burnout.